10X Sale

 The for loop executes one or more statements multiple times as long as the loop condition is satisfied.
 If the loop condition is true, the body of the for loop is executed.
 Otherwise, the control flow jumps to the next statement after the for loop.

-A diagram that demonstrates the flow in the for loop is given as follows:
+This diagram demonstrates the flow in the for loop:

 for loop in C#